Is a degree really essential to work at a leading tech company?

 If the client is in a good location, they will get to cherry-pick the very best from a batch of great candidates.
 With very few exceptions, if you don’t have a MSc or PhD you won’t be at the top of their pile.’

-‘In the creative market, I’m seeing a trend towards less emphasis on the significance of redbrick and traditional degrees.
+‘In the web dev market, I’m seeing a trend towards less emphasis on the significance of redbrick and traditional degrees.
 Instead, we are definitely seeing a wave of successful candidates coming through who have the ability, without the academics.’

 However, the UK is in the top 5 globally for start-ups being established, and the search for the very best talent is becoming increasingly competitive.
 We’re seeing technology start-ups using coding tests and other methods to vet skills, in place of traditional qualification vetting, displaying more of a focus on ability than on academic credentials.’